 Written in Arabic, this document contains a formula of benediction which gives the sacred name as “يهوه (Yah-oo-ay).”25

 SON OF THE SAMARITAN HIGH PRIEST

 It is also recorded that the son of the Samaritan High Priest, while he was at the Holy City of Jerusalem in 1904/05, pronounced the name יהו as “Yah-oo” and the complete sacred name יהוה as “Yah-oo-ay.”26

 But: the Samaritans have preserved the old pronunciation of God’s name, which the Jews too had used in older times, but which they have dropped.
 So Yabai and Yabe probably maintain the old Israelitic tradition which the Jews themselves lost.27

-Additional support is given by S.R.
-Driver for the pronunciation of the tetragrammaton as Yahweh from his transcription of an Ethiopic Manuscript which provides a list of magical names of the messiah.
-Before beginning his transcription of the text he states:
+S.R.
+Driver gives additional support for the pronunciation of the Tetragrammaton as Yahweh from his transcription of an Ethiopic Manuscript which provides a list of magical names of the messiah.
+Before beginning his transcription of the text, he states:

 “As the context is curious, I transcribe a portion of it (VOCALIZATION UNCHANGED) :—”28

 Most interestingly, Driver then proceeds to list two of the transcriptions for the name of the messiah as Iyâhê and Yâwê!